Provisional Director & Institute Management

 Music Theory specialising in Arrangement, Instrumentation, Composing, Producing

-Chair of the "Institute for Popular Music" Examinations Committee
+Chair of the "Institute for Pop Music" Examinations Committee

 _Conception and development of the Popular Music Master study course